 What information are we collecting?

-GSA limits the personal information it collects to the personal information required to provide the services you have requested.
+GSA limits the personal data it collects to the personal data required to provide the services you have requested.
 You may provide that information to us via our website enquiry form, over the telephone, via email, in person or through an application form.
-The types of personal information we collect may include, for example:
+The types of personal data we collect may include, for example:

-Under no circumstances will GSA collect special categories of personal information, such as information concerning your health, which are known as sensitive personal data, unless specifically stated on that particular GSA group company’s website, and then only with your explicit consent.
+Under no circumstances will GSA collect special categories of personal data, such as information concerning your health, which are known as sensitive personal data.

 What do we do with your information?

-GSA will use the personal information you provide to us in the following ways:
+GSA will use the personal data you provide to us in the following ways:

-To contact you in response to your initial enquiry, and any other follow up communications between us; and
+- To contact you in response to your initial enquiry, and any other follow-up communications between us

 Members of the GSA group of companies

-Our offices include jurisdictions outside the European Union which have not been deemed adequate for European Data Protection purposes (namely the United Arab Emirates and Hong Kong).
-GSA operates a global Data Protection Policy which complies with the Data Protection Legislation, and those offices are required to meet the same standards as other GSA group companies globally.
+GSA has offices in jurisdictions outside the European Union which have not been deemed adequate for European Data Protection purposes (namely the United Arab Emirates and Hong Kong).
+GSA operates a global Data Protection Policy which complies with the Data Protection Legislation, and those offices are required to meet the same standards as other GSA Group companies globally.

-For further information on which companies make up GSA, please contact the Data Protection Officer at email@example.com
+For further information on which companies make up GSA, please contact the Data Controller at email@example.com.